Coat of arms of the University of Toronto: History

-The origins of the coat of arms are obscure.
-The earliest reference to the device is an 1857 recommendation that the senate of the University adopt the coat of arms, which was accepted.
+The University of Toronto coat of arms was originally designed in 1857 by Sir Daniel Wilson, who later became the University's third president.
 From that point on, the general design has remained largely unchanged.
 There have been minor alterations, such as the loss of the original supporters (Minerva and Victoria) and the transformation of the beaver from an aggressive to a more benign charge over time.
 The latter was described by University graphic designer Caz Zyvatkauskas in 2000 as the "emasculation of the U of T beaver".

 In 1917, owing to a lack of uniformity among the coats of arms on campus due to decades of lax regulation, the board of governors petitioned the College of Arms to create an official description of the University coat of arms.
 The result was the current blazon, quoted in the preceding section.
 The arms of University College were completed at the same time.
 Both arms cost the University a combined £89, six shillings.
 It was at this time that the crest of the University, which was originally a maple tree, became an oak tree.

 The armorial bearings of the University of Toronto were registered with the Canadian Heraldic Authority on May 20, 2016.